Consistency of the plug-in functional predictor of the Ornstein-Uhlenbeck process in Hilbert and Banach spaces: Simulations

 \section{Simulations}

-In this section, a simulation study is undertaken to illustrate the asymptotic results presented in this paper about the MLE $\widehat{\theta}_{n}$ of $\theta ,$ and the consistency of the ML functional parameter estimators of the autocorrelation operator, and the associated plug-in predictors, in the ARH(1) and ARB(1) frameworks.
+In this section, a simulation study is undertaken to illustrate the asymptotic results presented in this paper about the MLE $\widehat{\theta}_{n}$ of $\theta ,$ and the consistency of the ML functional parameter estimators of the autocorrelation operator, and the associated plug--in predictors, in the ARH(1) and ARB(1) frameworks.